Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Colorado State University

-CSU requires drone operators to register with Environmental Health Services before operating on campus.
-Research and academic flights follow additional protocol.
+CSU requires drone operators to register with Environmental Health Services (EHS) before operating on campus.
+The university supports research and academic UAS work under its formal program.

 Restrictions: Must register with Environmental Health Services.
-No flights during sporting events at Canvas Stadium.
+No flights during sporting events at Canvas Stadium (standing stadium TFR).
+Research and academic flights require prior EHS approval and safety review.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.